History of Delhi

-Delhi has a long history, and has been an important political centre of India as the capital of several empires.
-Earliest coverage of Delhi's history is in the onset of the Tomar's kingdom in the 8th century.
+Delhi has been an important political centre of India as the capital of several empires.
+The recorded history of Delhi begins with the 8th century Tomar Rajput dynasty.
 It is considered to be a city built, destroyed and rebuilt several times, as outsiders who successfully invaded the Indian subcontinent would ransack the existing capital city in Delhi, and those who came to conquer and stay would be so impressed by the city's strategic location as to make it their capital and rebuild it in their own way.

-In the medieval era, Delhi was ruled by the Tomara dynasty and Chauhan from 736 to 1193.
+From the Ancient to the medieval era, Delhi was ruled by the powerful Rajput dynasties such as the Tomaras, Chauhans, and Gautamas.
 The Delhi Sultanate is the name given for a series of five successive dynasties, which remained as a dominant power of Indian subcontinent with Delhi as their capital.

-During Sultanate period, the city became a center for culture.
+During the sultanate period, the city became a center for culture.
 The Delhi Sultanate came to an end in 1526, when Babur defeated the forces of the last Lodi sultan, Ibrahim Lodi at the first Battle of Panipat, and formed the Mughal Empire.